Louisa Courtauld Osburne Haughton (1866-1951)

 Louisa Courtauld Osburne Haughton

-Louise Courtauld Osburne Haughton was born in Cheshire, England, in 1866, but her family immigrated to Baltimore shortly thereafter, in 1871.
-Haughton’s father ran a successful shipping business until his death in 1909, and his business acumen seems to have rubbed off on his daughters Louise and Maud, who ran a successful dressmaking establishment, Haughton & Haughton, for a number of years in the early twentieth century.
-Just as significant as her role as a woman business owner is the mark she left on she left on various societies and clubs in Maryland.
-In addition to serving as a founding member of the Woman’s Literary Club of Baltimore, she served as its president for its final 23 years.
-She was a member of the National Geographic Society and the Maryland Academy of Sciences.
-She also co-founded the Lizette Woodworth Reese Memorial Association, which collected a number of materials pertaining to Reese’s life and work that would eventually be donated to the Enoch Pratt Free Library in Baltimore.
-A writer of short fiction in leading magazines, and several unpublished plays, Haughton died in 1951.
+Louise Courtauld Osburne Haughton was born in Cheshire, England, in 1866 and immigrated with her family to Baltimore in 1871.
+Haughton’s father ran a successful shipping business until his death in 1909.
+His business acumen rubbed off on his daughters Louise and Maud, who ran a successful dressmaking establishment, Haughton & Haughton, for a number of years in the early twentieth century.
+As significant as her success as a woman business owner is her work in various societies and clubs in Maryland.
+In addition to being one of the co-founders of the Woman’s Literary Club of Baltimore (with Hester Crawford Dorsey), she served as its president for its final 23 years.
+She also was a member of the National Geographic Society and the Maryland Academy of Sciences and co-founded the Lizette Woodworth Reese Memorial Association, which collected materials pertaining to Reese’s life and work that would eventually be donated to the Enoch Pratt Free Library in Baltimore.
+Her short fiction was published in leading magazines, and she also wrote several unpublished plays.
+Haughton died in 1951.

 Sources